Where are Americans Moving?

 In 2013 and 2014, Idaho wasn't in the top inbound states.
 Then in 2015 it was #1.
 It remained #1 in 2016 and slipped to #2 in 2017.
 Based on the most recent Census data, Idaho is currently the nation's fastest growing state, with its population increasing 2.2% between July 2016 and July 2017.
 Now, in 2018, Idaho is back up to #1 for inbound moves.
 This is not overly surprising to also know that Idaho is one of the least tax burden states which may be a contributing factor.
 Oregon, Arizona and Colorado have consistently been in the top 10, with Arizona #2 for 3 years and topping at #1 in 2017.
 The western states also have had more overall inbound moves that the Midwest and Northeast.

-This is our data of all state inbound and out bound COD moves( consumer moves).
+This is our data of all state inbound and out bound COD moves( household moves).
 We define the top inbound and outbound state as those that have the highest proportion of moves where the absolute value difference of inbound and outbound moves is greater than or equal to 400.
 This weeds out states that had a small number of moves but would have a high ratio of inbound/outbound moves.